tesseract-ocr/tessdoc/FAQ.md

 # Frequently Asked Questions

 A collection of frequently asked questions and the answers, or pointers to them.
 If you have a question, please post it to the forums.
-Wiki comments are for wiki commenting and not for Troubleshooting.

   * [Rules and advice](#rules-and-advice)